rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/Entity List.md

 **Eat**.
 2FP.
 Model it after some DND spell or something.
 Necrotic dmg + heal

 cool name involving fungi?. teleport a short/medium distance, all spooky-like

+**Aura of Decay**.
+3FP, 0MP.
+Enemies in the aura have -2 Defense, and allies deal an extra 2d4 necrotic damage on their first damaging ability in their turn